I am now in Venice but will begin from the beginning…

 When I reached my seat and began to lift my carry-on roller up into the overhead bin, the man sitting behind me offered to help.
 I thanked him and told him that I could manage.
 I have been working very hard the past few months trying to build up my strength in my arms and shoulders.
 My goal was to be able to lift my bag up into the overhead bin without any problems.
 My workouts paid off as I easily hoisted it up and even got a bravo from the man who offered to help me.
 I smiled and told him that my trainers would be proud!
 As I was settling into my seat, I realized that I had met this man years ago while studying Italian in Hawaii.
 He is the owner of La Gelateria in Honolulu and was also traveling to Italy.
 As I introduced myself, he told me that the man sitting behind him was the owner of an Italian restaurant in Honolulu and was also traveling to Italy.
 Small world!

 My two flights were uneventful.
 I was able to sleep some on both flights.
 The wait in Newark between flights was long as usual.
 This whole Continental and United merger thing seemed to be a bit confusing.
 When I first saw that the name on the plane said United instead of Continental, I was worried that the plane was no longer one of the Continental planes, the ones with the little movie screens in front of every seat.
 I was happy to find out that the plane was still one of the Continental planes.
 I guess all the planes now have the name United on them.
-Everything else seemed to still be Continental although they no longer serve free food on the long 9 hour flight from Honolulu to Newark, although they do continue to serve food on the shorter flight from Newark to Milan/Malpensa (both dinner and breakfast).
-I heard a few passengers complain in Newark about the upgrade procedures .
+Everything else seemed to still be Continental although they no longer serve free food on the long 9 hour flight from Honolulu to Newark.
+At least they still serve food on the shorter flight from Newark to Milan/Malpensa (both dinner and breakfast).
+I heard a few passengers complain in Newark about the upgrade procedures.
 I think they were loyal United customers.

 Thursday, June 2nd: